News

 Q3.
 What does the OET exam consist of?

-The OET exam comprises four components: listening, reading, writing, and speaking, each focusing on healthcare-related scenarios.
+The OET exam comprises four components: listening, reading, writing, and speaking.
+Each component focuses on healthcare-related scenarios.

 Q4.
 Why is the OET important for healthcare professionals?

-The OET is crucial as it ensures that healthcare professionals can effectively communicate in English, a necessity for providing quality patient care and collaborating in a global healthcare environment.
+The OET is crucial as it ensures that healthcare professionals can effectively communicate in English, which is necessary for providing quality patient care and collaborating in a global healthcare environment.

 Q5.
 Where is the OET exam recognized?